 Something happened to my home this year.
-Somehow in moving to a new home – a blank slate – I’ve found my decorating style.
+Somehow, in moving to a new home—a blank slate—I’ve found my decorating style.
 And that decorating style has weaved it’s way into my DIY style.
 I debated not making a fall wreath this year, despite the fact that fall is my absolute favourite season!
-But when I remembered my old fall decorations they just didn’t seem right for my new modern front door and my new moody colour palette.
+But then I remembered my old fall decorations.
+They just didn’t seem right for my new modern front door and my new moody colour palette.
 So I made one… lol.
-And I joined a ton of other talented bloggers who also made one – check out all of the amazing projects at the bottom of the post!
+And I joined a ton of other talented bloggers who also made one.
+Check out all of the amazing projects at the bottom of the post!

 *This post may contain affiliate links.
 When you buy a product through one of my links, I get a commission at no cost to you!
 Thanks for supporting my blog so I can continue to bring you posts like these.
 For more info, please see my disclosure page.*

-I wanted a way to bring colour into my fall wreath that wasn’t the traditional orange and yellow (because I did that last year and it was gorgeous! lol).
+I wanted a way to bring colour into my fall wreath that wasn’t the traditional orange and yellow.
+(Because I did that last year and it was gorgeous!)
 I decided to try my hand at a new shape and a new colour with dowels and spray paint.

-What you need to make your own Modern Wreath:
+What you Need to Make your own Wreath:

 - 1/2″ dowel in 14″ pieces